jsimmonsc/obc-read/README.md

 ### Accelerate Chapter schedule

-These chapters are shorter than elegant puzzle, and therefore I'd like to start by trying to cover a couple a week.
-This timeline is a suggestion only, and the goal is to provide a collaborative environment where we can read and digest together.
+These chapters are shorter than elegant puzzle, so I'd like to start by trying to cover a couple a week.
+This timeline is a suggestion only - the goal is to provide a collaborative environment where we can read and digest together.

 | Date | Chapters |
 | ---- | --------|